the operate pillar

 Let me know if I can help with anything else!"

-Architecture: the agent only sees the decoy.
+Architecture: the agent only sees a decoy.

 The deny.sh secret-fetching pattern keeps real credentials outside the model's context window.
 Tools resolve secrets at the edge of the agent boundary; the model receives only the result of the privileged call, never the key.